WendyOkoli/Host-a-static-wesite-with-AWS-S3-bucket-and-Cloudfront/README.md

 2. Upload files and folders to my S3 bucket

-   For the purpose of this assignment, I used this template [here](https://startbootstrap.com/theme/agency)
+   For this assignment, I used this template [here](https://startbootstrap.com/theme/agency)

    I downloaded the template and unzipped it then uploaded it to my S3 bucket.